luiscfernandez/IBM-Professional-Certificate/Capstone-Project/Readme.md

 # Captsone Project

-### Here are all of the relevant files for the Capston project on SpaceX Booster Rocket Data Analysis
+### Here are all of the relevant files for the IBM Data Science Capstone project on SpaceX Booster Rocket Data Analysis